 Every student, regardless of their gender identity or sexual orientation should consider participating in an Education Abroad program.
 It is important to note that in many of the countries where students study, issues related to sexual orientation and gender may be different from those in the United States.
-While many countries are very accepting of LGBTQIA+ people, others are less tolerant.
+It is important to consider that while many countries are very accepting of LGBTQIA+ people, others are less tolerant.

 Tips For Preparing For an Education Abroad Program